Health Care Actions

 Physical activity encompasses all the movements of everyday life.
 This includes during leisure time, transportation to and from places.
 Adding moderate and vigorous intensity helps prevent diseases, aids in the treatment of health problems, and contributes to increased quality of life and well-being with many benefits for the health of body and mind.

-The pole with the largest number of employees and others away from central regions of the cities, have walking tracks and outdoor gyms, as a way to encourage the practice of sports and the adoption of healthy habits, allied to the convenience of having this type of space in the workplace.
+The company’s headquarters (place with the largest number of employees) and other centers far from central regions of cities, have walking trails and outdoor gyms, as a way of encouraging the practice of sports and the adoption of healthy habits, combined with convenience of having this type of space in the workplace.

 Atuba Rustic Race:

-Aimed at providing good times and encouraging healthy habits among employees, the race has been held since 2002 and in its last edition 91.20% of those enrolled marked their presence in the race.
+Aimed at providing good times and encouraging healthy habits among employees, the race has been held since 2002.
+In 2022, 91.20% of those registered took part in the race and, in 2023, participation was 85.34%.

 Copel Foundation Walks: